Phone: (603) 237-5255 | Fax: (603) 237-8270 townclerk@columbianh.org

-On a motion made by Selectman Campbell and seconded by Selectman Cloutier, the Board approved the minutes of the November 27, 2024 meeting.
+On a motion made by Selectman Stohl and seconded by Selectman Cloutier, the Board approved the minutes of the January 14, 2026 meeting.

 Checks and manifests were reviewed and signed.